-Cheers to International Day of Friendship!
-Meet Seven Sets of Companions Making the Best out of Life
+Cheers to Friendship!
+Meet Five Sets of Companions Making the Best out of Life

 “Our world faces many challenges, crises and forces of division — such as poverty, violence, and human rights abuses — among many others — that undermine peace, security, development and social harmony among the world’s peoples.
 To confront those crises and challenges, their root causes must be addressed by promoting and defending a shared spirit of human solidarity that takes many forms — the simplest of which is friendship.” – The United Nations General Assembly, 2011